Jonsam01/triagegate/README.md

 → Immutable audit log (every decision, human or system, permanently recorded) → Analytics: auto-resolve rate, override rate, recurring correction patterns

  ## Results from test batch

-- **32 tickets processed**
+- 32 tickets processed
-- **50% auto-resolved** on high confidence
+- 50% auto-resolved on high confidence
-- **25% escalated** for human review
+- 25% escalated for human review
-- **25% override rate** on reviewed tickets — proof the confidence-gating catches genuine uncertainty, not just decorative thresholds
+- 25% override rate on reviewed tickets — proof the confidence-gating catches genuine uncertainty, not just decorative thresholds
 - Recurring pattern surfaced: the model occasionally buries a secondary issue (e.g. a billing complaint embedded in a technical-sounding ticket) under the primary category — a concrete, specific insight for prompt refinement, not just a vague "it's not perfect."

 ## Tech stack

-- **Python 3.11+**
+- Python 3.11+
-- **FastAPI** — intake endpoint, review interface
+- FastAPI — intake endpoint, review interface
-- **Groq (openai/gpt-oss-20b)** — classification with structured confidence scoring
+- Groq (openai/gpt-oss-20b) — classification with structured confidence scoring
-- **Supabase (PostgreSQL)** — immutable audit log (`decisions`) and pending review queue (`review_queue`)
+- Supabase (PostgreSQL) — immutable audit log (`decisions`) and pending review queue (`review_queue`)
-- **Jinja2** — server-rendered review interface
+- Jinja2 — server-rendered review interface
-- **pytest** — unit tests on routing and correction-validation logic
+- pytest — unit tests on routing and correction-validation logic
-- **GitHub Actions** — CI, running the full test suite on every push
+- GitHub Actions — CI, running the full test suite on every push

  ## Key design decisions

-- **Confidence is a float, not a label.** This makes the routing threshold tunable without changing the data schema.
+- Confidence is a float, not a label.
+This makes the routing threshold tunable without changing the data schema.
-- **The model must always explain its reasoning**, not just output a category.
+- The model must always explain its reasoning, not just output a category.
 This is what a human reviewer actually reads before approving or overriding.
-- **The audit log is append-only.** A human override never edits the original system decision — it writes a new row.
+- The audit log is append-only.
+A human override never edits the original system decision — it writes a new row.
 This means the full decision history is always reconstructable, not just the final state.
-- **Correction data is structured, not free-text.** Every override captures *what* was wrong (category, priority, action, or confidence calibration itself), which is what makes pattern analysis across corrections possible.
+- Correction data is structured, not free-text.** Every override captures *what* was wrong (category, priority, action, or confidence calibration itself), which is what makes pattern analysis across corrections possible.

 ## Running locally